Johndsalas/johndsalas/README.md

 # Non-Data Projects

 ### [Pony Racing Game](https://github.com/Johndsalas/racing_simulator)
-Leveraged pygame and python classes to develop a game where players watch ponies race across a field
+Used pygame to develop a game where players watch ponies race across a field

 ### [Space Game](https://github.com/Johndsalas/space_game)
-Leveraged pygame to develop a fully interactable “space invaders” inspired game
+Used pygame to develop a fully interactable “space invaders” inspired game

 ### [Sudoku Solver](https://github.com/Johndsalas/Sudoku_Solver)
-Leveraged recursion to develop an algorithm capable of solving any Sudoku board
+Used recursion to develop an algorithm capable of solving any Sudoku board

 ### [Space Commander](https://github.com/Johndsalas/space_commander)
-Leveraged random to create a python text-based game where player make strategic decisions about how to manage limited resources
+Used random to create a python text-based game where player make strategic decisions about how to manage limited resources